shaheenp/mygreeneyed/families/fabaceae/cercis/cercis.md

 family: Fabaceae
 ---

-*cercis* -- from *kerkis* (Greek), meaning weaver's shuttle, in reference to the resemblance of each seed pod to a weaver's shuttle
+*Cercis* -- from *kerkis* (Greek), meaning weaver's shuttle, in reference to the resemblance of each seed pod to a weaver's shuttle

 Native range: N. America, Europe, Asia